adamlogic/cukewild/what_is_cucumber.md

 * Watir & Selenium have been the heavyweights
 * Both support multiple programming languages
 * Web-driver has merged with Selenium
-* Any can be used with Cucumber to drive a web app
+* Can be used with Cucumber to drive a web app